 In order to interpret the proposed optimization approach, the paper presents a study of the NLP optimization of the investment and operational costs of an underground gas storage, planned in Senovo [7, 8], located in the south-eastern part of Slovenia.
-It is planned to construct the UGS from a single lined rock cavern in order to store 5.56 million m3 of natural gas.
+The UGS is planned to be constructed from a single lined rock cavern in order to store 5.56 millions m^3 of natural gas.
 The concrete C 30/37 and structural steel S 235 are used for the construction of tunnels, cavern walls and steel lining.
 Steel S 400 was used for the reinforcement.
 Steel lining is 12 mm thick.
 The optimization/calculation of the UGS system comprises:

-- Determination of the rock mass parameters for the location of Senovo, - Definition of the geomechanical inequality constraints for the treated UGS, - Optimization of the UGS system Senovo.
+- Optimization of the UGS in seven different rock environments, - Determination of the rock mass parameters for the location of Senovo, - Definition of the geomechanical inequality constraints for the treated UGS, - Optimization of the UGS system Senovo.